 Use the “One-Year” Rule

-The one-year rule is a best practice when going through your wardrobe.
+The one-year rule is the best practice when going through your wardrobe.
 The rule states that if you haven’t worn it in the last 12 months, it’s good to either sell or donate.
 Sure, there are exceptions to the rule, i.e., heirlooms, tuxedos/eveningwear, etc., but 12 months helps the truth come through.
 It allows for quick decision making and optimizes prioritization.
 After going through your wardrobe with the one-year rule in place, you’ll be left with plenty of available hangers and a semi-blank space to fill with new and properly fitting styles.

 Dry Clean Winter Jackets